penalara/engineInputGHCFile/schema-doc/ghc-definitions-weeklyvariable.md

 ## avoidMaxDuration

-Indicates de preference about the session's classes of the maximum duration.
+It indicates the preference for class units of maximum duration.

 `avoidMaxDuration`